Harvey Updyke, Alabama fan and Auburn tree poisoner, dead at 71

 Harvey Updyke, one of the most notorious figures in the long history of the Alabama-Auburn rivalry, has left this mortal coil.

-Updyke’s son confirmed to al.com that his father, a huge Alabama football fan, passed away Thursday afternoon at the age of 71.
-Bear Updyke – yes, he’s named after legendary Crimson Tide head coach Paul “Bear” Bryant — said his father passed of natural causes.
+Updyke’s son confirmed to al.com that his father, a huge Alabama football fan, died Thursday afternoon at 71.
+Bear Updyke – yes, he’s named after legendary Crimson Tide head coach Paul “Bear” Bryant — said his father died of natural causes.

 For those unfamiliar with Harvey Updyke?
 Here’s a portion of our post from October of 2014.
 About Updyke dressing as a dead tree for Halloween.